ymuichiro/quick_learning_symbol_en/12_offline_signature.md

 ## 12.4 Tips for use

-### Beyond the market place
+### Beyond the marketplace

 Unlike Bonded Transactions, there is no need to pay fees (10XYM) for hashlocks.
 If the payload can be shared, the seller can create payloads for all possible potential buyers and wait for negotiations to start.
 (Exclusion control should be used, e.g. by mixing only one existing receipt NFT into the Aggregate Transaction, so that multiple transactions are not executed separately).
 There is no need to build a dedicated marketplace for these negotiations.
-Users can use a social networking timeline as a marketplace, or develop a one-time marketplace at any time or space as required.
+Users can use a social networking timeline as a marketplace, or develop a one-time marketplace at any time or in any space as required.

-Just be careful of spoofed hash signature requests, as signatures are exchanged offline.
-(Always generate and sign a hash from a verifiable payload).
+Just be careful of spoofed hash signature requests, as signatures are exchanged offline (always generate and sign a hash from a verifiable payload).